sphericalpm/ghgdata/README.md

 Where:

 * `"list","of","years"` is a list of strings with year names (brows back down and see below in gotchas) sorted alphabetically
 * `party-code` is a three-letter code of the Party.
-In most cases, but not always, this is [ISO ALPHA-3](https://www.iso.org/obp/ui/#search) code.
+In most cases, but not always, this is an [ISO ALPHA-3](https://www.iso.org/obp/ui/#search) code.
 * `"list","of","values"` is a list of record values sorted according to the years in `"list","of","years"`

 ### Where do I get the variable uid?